abhiTronix/vidgear/docs/index.md

 ## Community Channel

-If you've come up with some new idea, or looking for the fastest way troubleshoot your problems, then please join our [Gitter community channel ➶][gitter]
+If you've come up with some new idea, or looking for the fastest way troubleshoot your problems, then *join our [Gitter community channel ➶][gitter]*

 &nbsp;

 ## Become a Stargazer

-You can be a [Stargazer :star2:][stargazer] by starring us on Github, it helps us a lot and **you're making it easier for others to find & trust this library.** Thanks!
+You can be a [Stargazer :star2:][stargazer] by starring us on Github, it helps us a lot and *you're making it easier for others to find & trust this library.* Thanks!

 &nbsp;

-## Love using VidGear?
+## Support Us

 **VidGear is free, but rely on your support.**

-Sending a donation using link below is **extremely** helpful in keeping VidGear development alive:
+Sending a donation using link below is *extremely* helpful in keeping VidGear development alive:

 <script type='text/javascript' src='https://ko-fi.com/widgets/widget_2.js'></script><script type='text/javascript'>kofiwidget2.init('Support Me on Ko-fi', '#eba100', 'W7W8WTYO');kofiwidget2.draw();</script>